cronky/InferESG/README.md

 InferESG is based on InferGPT/LLM - more details below:

 Want more context about how it works, our roadmap and documentation?
 Check out the [wiki](https://github.com/WaitThatShouldntWork/InferGPT/wiki)

+We are very keen to integration further use of the Knowledge Graph as we believe this will help manage a lot of the risks and improve it's capabilities.

 For further reading on InferLLMs's components, see the [InferLLM Github](https://github.com/ScottLogic/InferLLM)